jahidulhasanzahid/jahidulhasanzahid/README.md

 - 🌱 I’m currently learning ...
 Vue.js and React JS
 - 👯 I’m looking to collaborate on ...
 Laravel
 - 🤔 I’m looking for help with ...
 React JS
 - 💬 Ask me about ...
-Anything somwthing awesome!
+Anything something awesome!
 - 📫 How to reach me: ... please check ( www.jahidul.info )
-- 😄 Pronouns: ...
-He/Him
 - ⚡ Fun fact: ... 😜

 #### 📫 How to reach me...